 - You should study Geography at A-level if you have an interest in the world you live in.
-At this level it is based on understanding the physical and human environments found on Earth and exploring the way in which people have an impact on, and are affected by, processes operating on our planet. - This specification covers a range of topics from tectonic processes and hazards to governance and sovereignty. - > You will be able to discuss and come to conclusions about various questions such as: - Are we living in a more hazardous world? - Why are some locations more at risk than others? - Why are coastal landscapes different and how does this impact people? - What is globalisation and why is it accelerating? - How do respond to the challenges of development? - Why are there so many variations of development in the UK?

-- You are interested in the Earth's physical processes - $\circ~$ You want to understand why there are differences and there is inequality across the world
+At this level, it is based on understanding the physical and human environments found on Earth and exploring the way in which people have an impact on, and are affected by, processes operating on our planet. - This specification covers a range of topics from tectonic processes and hazards to governance and sovereignty. - You will be able to discuss and come to conclusions about various questions such as: - Are we living in a more hazardous world? - Why are some locations more at risk than others? - Why are coastal landscapes different and how does this impact people? - What is globalisation and why is it accelerating? - How do individuals and governments respond to the challenges of development? - o Why are there so many variations of development in the UK? - > You'll enjoy this course if.... - You are interested in the Earth's physical processes - You want to understand why there are differences and there is inequality across the world

+- ➢ G5 or above in GCSE Geography.

-- ➢ 5 GCSE passes at G4 or higher.
+- ➢ 5 GCSE passes at G5 or higher.

-- ➢ G5/G6 or above in GCSE English and Maths, as there is a high level of literacy and numeracy on the course.
+- G5 or above in GCSE English and Maths, as there is a high level of literacy and numeracy on the course.

-- ➢ G5/G6 or above in GCSE Geography.

-- > Paper 1 & 2 each 1 hour and 15 minutes- each 30% of the qualification. - Paper 3 2 hours 15minutes- 20% of the qualification. - Paper 4 Independent Investigation 20% of the qualification. - > Internally assessed report (coursework).
+- > Paper 1 & 2 each 2 hours and 15 minutes- each 30% of the qualification. - > Paper 3 2 hours 15minutes- 20% of the qualification. - > Paper 4 Independent Investigation- 20% of the qualification. - > Internally assessed report (coursework).